Bee A Friend to Pollinators

 Program Overview

-Welcome to The Bee Cause Project Pollinator Habitat Program for South Carolina schools!
+Welcome to The Bee Cause Project Pollinator Habitat Program for Southeastern schools!
 We are here to help you learn how to Bee A Friend to Pollinators on your school’s or organization’s campus this year.
 Our top priority is providing quality programming that is comprehensive and easily shared with your community.
 Read on to learn more about the program details and ways we will help you deliver each component with confidence.

 Through this program, we help organizations make small changes to improve pollinator habitats and promote even bigger changes in their communities.
 The offerings are designed to support you as you create and implement pollinator habitat spaces and educational programming.